Complete Guide

 Meta Title and Description

-Your meta title is the clickable headline that appears in search results; your meta description is the short summary beneath it.
-These tags directly influence whether users choose to click your link.
-SeekON checks that both exist, are the right length, contain relevant keywords, and are unique across pages — duplicate meta tags are a surprisingly common problem that dilutes your ranking potential.
+Your meta title is the clickable headline in search results; your meta description is the short summary below it.
+These tags directly affect whether users click your link.
+SeekON checks that both exist, are the right length, include relevant keywords, and are unique across pages — duplicate meta tags are a common problem that quietly dilutes your ranking potential.

 2